HamburgChimps/quarkus-programmatic-datasource-configuration/README.md

 # Quarkus Programmatic Datasource Configuration

-I couldn't find any direct examples to how to programmatically configure a datasource with Quarkus in the docs, only a reference to [TenantConnectionResolver][0] and a [GitHub issue asking about it][1].
+I couldn't find any direct examples on how to programmatically configure a datasource with Quarkus in the docs, only a reference to [TenantConnectionResolver][0] and a [GitHub issue asking about it][1].
 Armed with these helpful, albeit vague tips, I figured out how to do it and made this example app to demonstrate it.